UCF/terraform-aws-apprunner-mysql/README.md

 ## Instructions

-1. Ensure you are authenticated to your AWS account and have MySQL and OpenTofu installed on your command line
+1. Ensure you are authenticated to your AWS account and have MySQL, OpenTofu, and Terragrunt installed on your command line

 a.
 To authenticate to AWS, go to https://ucf-console.awsapps.com/start, select the correct account after logging in, and follow the instructions to get credentials for the appropriate access policy by clicking "Access Keys"